rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/08-configuring-tower.rst

 Inventory sources can come from multiple locations including all of the public and on-premise cloud and infrastructure providers, Red Hat Satellite, and even custom scripts.
-For today's workshop, you'll add a source to your inventory that references the file in your GOGS repository project.
+For today's workshop, you'll add a source to your inventory that references the file in your Github repository project.
 Fill in your inventory source with the following information.

 ============ ===================================================================
-NAME          GOGS Source
+NAME          Github Source
 ============ ===================================================================
 DESCRIPTION   <leave blank>
-CREDENTIAL    GOGS Credential
+CREDENTIAL    Github Credential
 SOURCE        Sourced from Project
 OPTIONS       [x] Overwrite [x] Overwrite Variables [x] Update on Project Change
 ============ ===================================================================